preset-io/backend-sdk/README.rst

 Running this command will:

-1. Read the DBT profile and create the ``$target`` database for the specified project in the Preset workspace.
+1. Read the dbt profile and create the ``$target`` database for the specified project in the Preset workspace.
 2. Every source in the project will be created as a dataset in the Preset workspace.
 3. Every model in the project will be created as a dataset in the Preset workspace.
 4. Any `metrics <https://docs.getdbt.com/docs/building-a-dbt-project/metrics>`_ will be added to the corresponding datasets.
-5. Every dashboard built on top of the DBT sources and/or models will be synchronized back to DBT as an `exposure <https://docs.getdbt.com/docs/building-a-dbt-project/exposures>`_.
+5. Every dashboard built on top of the dbt sources and/or models will be synchronized back to dbt as an `exposure <https://docs.getdbt.com/docs/building-a-dbt-project/exposures>`_.

-The ``--external-url-prefix`` should point to your DBT docs, so that the resources in the workspace can point to the source of truth where they are being managed.
-Similar to the native sync, the DBT sync also supports the ``--disallow-edits`` flag.
+The ``--external-url-prefix`` should point to your dbt docs, so that the resources in the workspace can point to the source of truth where they are being managed.
+Similar to the native sync, the dbt sync also supports the ``--disallow-edits`` flag.

 Exporting resources
 -------------------